rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 ## Setting up the VNC server

-To capture a your X session, you will need to install x11vnc server on your Rocky workstation.
+To capture your X session, you must install the x11vnc server on your Rocky workstation.

 ### Disable Wayland